StarLederer/mwgsl/README.md

 ### 2.3 Sharable objects

-This section describes WGSL objects that can be shader between modules.
+This section describes WGSL objects that can be shared between modules.

 #### 2.3.1 Functions